 After about a year of making minimum payments, I decided that I didn't want to be chained to my loan payment for 10 (or more!) years.
-I realized that it was keeping me from doing the things in life that I really wanted to do: travel, pursue a new career and eventually buy a home.
-I made the decision to get rid of my debt quickly and made my final debt payment just 3.5 years after graduation.
-My debt didn't disappear because of one specific thing, but there were a few factors that helped me get my debt under control and paid off faster:
+I realized that it was keeping me from doing the things in life that I really wanted to do: travel, pursue a new career, and eventually buy a home.
+I made the decision to get rid of my debt quickly and made my final debt payment just three and a half years after graduation.
+My debt didn't disappear because of one specific thing, but there were a few factors that helped me get my debt under control and paid off faster.

 Life gets hectic right after you graduate.
 You wrap up your college life and say goodbye to your friends.
 You might move cities, go on countless interviews, and jump into a new career.
 Amid all of this, you start paying your student loan.
 Most of us just look at the amount that's due and focus on making that payment each month.
 But to get a real handle on your debt, it's important to understand what you're paying each month.
 Grab your loan statement and find these three items: principal, interest rate, and term.